GCC-Tiny/.github/profile/README.md

 # GCC Tiny
 ![](https://readthedocs.org/projects/gcc-tiny-docs-rtd/badge/?version=latest)

-## A tutorial about the creation of GCC frontend parsers originally by Roger Ferrer Ibáñez
+## Step by step guide creating GCC frontend parsers

+Originally by Roger Ferrer Ibáñez.

-[Current Documentation](http://gcc-tiny-docs-rtd.readthedocs.io/) updated by the GCC Tiny staff
+[Current Documentation](http://gcc-tiny-docs-rtd.readthedocs.io/) updated by the GCC Tiny Project

 The original, unedited blog posts are [here](https://thinkingeek.com/gcc-tiny/).

+The guide starts with a fresh clone of GCC and describes all the necessary steps to create a functioning compiler.